infinilabs/coco-extensions/docs/README.md

     since: 0.9.1-2602

-  * `width`: When coco launches this view extension, it sets window width to this value.
+  * `width`: When Coco launches this view extension, it sets window width to this value.

     type: unsigned, 32-bit integer

     required: No.

-    default: coco's default window width
+    default: Coco's default window width

     since: 0.10.0-2619

-  * `height`: When coco launches this view extension, it sets window height to this value.
+  * `height`: When Coco launches this view extension, it sets window height to this value.

     type: unsigned, 32-bit integer

     required: No.

-    default: coco's default window height
+    default: Coco's default window height

     since: 0.10.0-2619